Peanut Butter Fudge

 1/4 teaspoon salt, optional

-3/4 cup add-ins, such as chocolate chips, mini M&M's, chopped or whole peanuts, or mini Reese’s peanut butter cups, optional
+3/4 cup add-ins, such as chocolate chips, mini M&M's, chopped or whole peanuts, or mini Reese’s peanut butter cups, optional - see note

 Directions: